pingcap/tidb/docs/design/2020-10-12-GBK-GB18030-character-set.md

    (2) To use Pinyin order, the `new_collations_enabled_on_first_bootstrap  ` must be true.

-   (3) Other conponets, such as TiCDC, lightning, may need to deal with encode or decode too.
+   (3) Other components, such as TiCDC, lightning, may need to deal with encode or decode too.

 ## Compatibility

 1. Some results may be different with older version if involve character set.
-After implement this feature, the results are correct and be compatable with MySQL.
+After implementing this feature, the results are correct and be compatible with MySQL.
-2. Other conponents, such as TiCDC, lightning, need to consider this feature.
+2. Other components, such as TiCDC, lightning, need to consider this feature.